mikbec/ngx_auth_services/README.md

 For _default_ (aka _production_) environment you should use a server that implements the WSGI specification like for example `uWSGI`.

-Before you can use the choosen environment you may have to initialize the database

-        cd /app/base/path/ngx_auth_services
-        source venv/bin/activate
-        export FLASK_APP=main.py
-        export FLASK_ENV=development|production|test
-        flask db upgrade head
-        (optional) chown -R www-data:www-data app.*.db

-Currently there is only one CLI command
+Currently there is only one flask sub command as CLI available.
+It is

         flask list-routes